See also: Wandle: An Urban Packrafting Nightmare

 Two limbo-low bridges lead to an even lower rusty sewer pipe spanning the canal, and up ahead two arches reached into the watery gloom like a farmer’s rubber glove and where the rank stench of congealed doner fat choked the air.
 A chink of light marked the far end of the 70-foot tunnel (left) where the roof – strung with electrical piping, rotting rafters and mummified bats – pressed down to just a couple of feet right over the edge of the drop.
 Lois said last time the water was higher and they couldn’t even see the end, but they’d edged in anyway, slid over and survived.

 Even then, you never know when a burned-out scooter or half a tree might be poised to spoil your weir and anyway, Lois was sure this weir was higher than anything we’d done so far.
-So Robin and I clambered up onto the footbridge (right), walked round the far side and waded up into the tunnel as far as we could against the current.
+So Robin and I clambered up onto the footbridge (left), walked round the far side and waded up into the tunnel as far as we could against the current.
 With the help of my camera’s flash I was able to get far enough in to see that the three-foot weir was actually a narrow 45° slide of about 3 feet, not a straight drop.
 Much less risky.

 Lois came down next (faintly visible above left) and also got pushed right at the base of the chute and semi capsized.

 Her paddle floated down towards me but before I could grab it the eddy caught it and floated it back up towards the chute.
 Meanwhile, soggy arsed Lois hopped out and dragged her waterlogged Dagger into the piercing daylight.
 Robin came down next (left), got pushed over but kept it together.
 It seems the tunnel weir had set up a long, thin anti-clockwise circulant or eddy which came upstream and looped back down just below the chute and explained why we’d all got pushed into the right wall as we came off the slide.